sierkov/daedalus-turbo/README.md

 All the following commands are to be run within the container started by the previous command.

-Download, validate, and prepare for querying a copy of the Cardano blockchain from a demo compressing server, [turbo1.daedalusturbo.org](http://turbo1.daedalusturbo.org/):
+Download, validate, and prepare for querying a copy of the Cardano blockchain from a network of compressing proxies with entry points listed in [etc/turbo.json](etc/turbo.json):
 ```
 ./dt sync-http /data/cardano
 ```